kristoplv/playtech_internship/README.md

 ## PROBLEMS

 My result on player and casino final balance (player: 2225, casino: 575) differes from given example by playtech by 500 (player: 2725, casino: 75) but i went through the given data by hand and computer and i still get 2225 and 575 not 2725 and 75.
-Only works when you don't read one of the 500 coin bet by player 1 (But it is a legal move).
+Only works when you don't read the 500 coin bet (lose) by player 1 (But it is a legal move).